What is the hip labrum?

 Non-surgical treatment:

-Although a hip labrum tear is not likely to spontaneously resolve, patients with a minor hip labrum tear may find relief with non-surgical treatment measures.
+Although a hip labral tear is not likely to spontaneously resolve, patients with a minor hip labrum tear may find relief with non-surgical treatment measures.
 A combination of resting the hip joint and non-steroidal anti-inflammatory medications (NSAIDs) may be beneficial in managing the pain and inflammation associated with this condition.
 If these symptoms still persist with oral medications, a corticosteroid injection can be administered directly into the hip joint.
 Once the pain and inflammation are well-controlled, Dr. Patel may prescribe a physical rehabilitation program that focuses on strengthening and stretching the hip and core muscles.

 Surgical treatment:

 If a patient does not respond well to non-surgical treatment measures, or a severe or complex hip labrum tear was sustained, surgical intervention is likely necessary to restore the original function of the hip labrum for joint stabilization.
-The hip labrum is often surgically repaired through a minimally invasive arthroscopic procedure involving a small camera (arthroscope) and specialized surgical instruments.
+Hip labrum repair is often surgically repaired through a minimally invasive arthroscopic procedure involving a small camera (arthroscope) and specialized surgical instruments.
 There are different surgical approaches that Dr. Patel can employ to successfully repair the hip labrum.
 Debridement involves excising and removing the damaged portions of the hip labrum.
 The remaining healthy tissue can then be sutured back together and reattached to the bone.
 A complex hip labrum tear may require a tissue graft, either from the patient (autograft) or a donor (allograft), to reconstruct the hip labrum entirely.
 Femoroacetabular impingement (FAI), if present, will also be surgically addressed to prevent a hip labrum tear in the future.